 As you reach a new virtual marker, you’ll get more audio notifications.
 Move your camera around and you’ll see the next marker.
 Keep following them, and you will eventually reach your destination.

-AR Mode is meant to help you find your way quickly if you’re unsure which direction to head.
-While it’s an exclusive feature for Pixel phones right now, it’s likely AR Mode will become a staple feature in Google Maps for all phones eventually.
+That’s it!
+It’s simple to use, and remember, AR Mode is meant to help you find your way quickly if you’re unsure which direction to head.

 - Moto Z4 vs. Google Pixel 3a XL: Smartphone spec comparison